-Adam Lunney is a Sydney-based military historian and author.
+Adam Lunney is a Canberra-based military historian and author.
 He has had a life-long interest in military history and has read widely on the subject for more than 30 years.
 He holds a Master of Arts (Military History) from UNSW College at the Australian Defence Force Academy.
 Adam has travelled to World War II battlefields from the Solomon Islands to Europe, including Normandy and Arnhem.

 His first book, Ready to Strike: The Spitfires and Australians of 453 (RAAF) Squadron over Normandy was published by Echo Books in 2018.
 It was awarded a ‘Highly Commended’ honour by the Chief of the Air Force in the 2018 RAAF Heritage Awards, and was described as having ‘great heritage value’.